 Just like the Charles Bridge advice, if you want to get the best of the Old Town, to feel the enchantment of the winding alleys and taste the medieval beauty of the Bohemian Capital – explore it at dawn.
 Free of tourist hordes, just you and golden Prague.
 Priceless experience.

 Yes, the beer is an attraction in Prague.
 A big one!
-Considered to be the most beer nation out of the beer nations, Prague not only offers you million of different beers to try but also (surprisingly) gives it away cheaply.
+Considered to be the most beer-nation out of the beer-nations, Czechia not only offers you million of different beers to try but also (surprisingly) gives it away cheaply.

 There’s a saying that in Prague, the beer is cheaper than water.
 I’ve never actually taken that seriously, but imagine my surprise when I found out this to be true.
 Mostly because the water is overpriced (a lot!) but still.